 The key objective of this workshop is to grow researchers’ software skills necessary to apply good practices that enable open and reproducible research.
 The workshop focuses on building modular, reusable, maintainable, sustainable, reproducible, testable, and robust software.
-This will allow you to organize, maintain and share your data more easily.
+This will allow you to more easily organize, maintain and share your data.
 The participants should be familiar with programming and regularly write code for their research, but no extensive expertise or knowledge of specific tools are required.
 The main themes that are addressed are generically applicable, but please note that a lot of the exercises and demonstrations are in Python.

 It is assumed that participants already write code for their research, but no expertise is required.
 Some experience in navigating file trees and editing files in a terminal session, as well as basic knowledge of Python programming is recommended.

 If you find the topics that are covered in this workshop too basic, you could consider joining the ‘Intermediate Research Software Development’ workshop.
 That workshop has a similar focus, but also teaches more intermediate topics like software architecture, object-oriented & functional programming, Integrated Software Development environments and is targeted to slightly more advanced research software engineers.
 Checkout our upcoming workshops for more information.